James Blake (tennis)

 He's been the tour director of the Miami Open since 2018.
-He's also a commentator for ESPN.
+He is also a commentator for ESPN.

 Early life and education

 Blake was born in Yonkers, New York, to an African American father, Thomas Reynolds Blake, and a British mother, Betty.
 He has a brother Thomas, who has also been a professional tennis player, and three older half-brothers: Jason, Christopher, and Howard, and a half-sister Michelle.

 Blake started playing tennis at the age of five alongside his older brother Thomas.
 When he was 13, he was diagnosed with severe scoliosis, and for five years as a teenager he was forced to wear a full-length back brace for 18 hours a day, though not while playing tennis.

 The Blake family moved to Fairfield, Connecticut when Blake's father's job selling surgical supplies took him from New York to Hartford, Connecticut.
 Blake attended Fairfield High School, where a schoolmate and childhood friend was future musician John Mayer.
 Blake was inspired to pursue tennis after hearing his role model Arthur Ashe speak to the Harlem Junior Tennis Program.
 Brian Barker was his first (and longtime) coach.
 Blake attended Harvard University, where he was a member of the A.D.
 Club.
 He left after his sophomore year to pursue a career in professional tennis.

 In 2018, he was elected into the ITA Collegiate Hall of Fame.